SBB Eem 923

-The SBB-CFF-FFS Eem 923 is a dual power version of the SBB-CFF-FFS Ee 922 electric shunting locomotive which was introduced into service with the Swiss Federal Railways (SBB) in 2012.
+The SBB Eem 923 is a dual power version of the SBB Ee 922 electric shunting locomotive which was introduced into service with the Swiss Federal Railways (SBB) in 2012.

 History

 SBB had various shunting locomotives in use of which many had reached the end of their operational service life around 2010.
 As a result maintenance became expensive and combined with this was that, from an ecological perspective, these locomotives were no longer viable.
 Due to this SBB Cargo decided to order new dual power electro-diesel locomotives which could be used on the entire SBB network as the dual power design allowed them to operate efficiently on both the electrified rails and the short unelectrified sidings.